 You are here

-The Graduate School sponsors the following programming events and initiatives to promote interactions among campus community members in different disciplines.
+The Graduate School sponsors the following programming events and initiatives to promote interactions among graduate students and campus community members in different disciplines.

 The 3-Minute Thesis (3MT®) is a research communication competition that challenges graduate students to communicate the significance of their independent projects without the use of props or industry jargon, in just three minutes.
 The exercise develops academic, presentation, and research communication skills and enhances the capacity of research students to explain their work to a non-specialist audience and to leave their audience wanting to know more.